davewalker5/RC2014/Programs/Charles/README.md

 or `FEISTY` (including transitions between those two moods), and every 48 animation frames while he remains in either mood.
 Actions such as annoyance can trigger a grumble by causing those mood changes.
-Hungry, bored and sleepy moods are quiet.
+Hungry, bored and sleepy moods have no periodic sound.
 Any mood change releases the previous sound before starting the new one, if applicable.

 Small routines at lines 9200 onwards initialise, start, advance and release